 The Designers Who Worry Least About AI

 The designers most anxious about AI tend to be the ones whose work lives closest to the surface: visual production, template assembly, asset creation.
-These are real skills.
-They're just the skills most exposed to automation.
+Real skills.
+Just the skills most exposed to automation.

-The designers least anxious about AI are the ones who've built careers on understanding people.
-Who've sat in research sessions.
-Who've navigated organizational politics to get good design through the door.
-Who've made judgment calls that no brief could fully specify.
+The designers are the least anxious?
+They've built careers on understanding people.
+They've sat in research sessions and watched someone struggle.
+They've navigated organizational politics to get a good idea through the door.
+They've made judgment calls that no brief could fully specify.

-Those designers look at AI and see a tool.
+Those designers see AI as a tool.
 A useful one.

 They're right.